CCExtractor/website/content/public/gsoc/2018/aaditya.md

 There is still a lot of stuff that can be improved here.
-Have a look at the [issues](https://github.com/AadityaNair/ProjectNephos/issues) to know what can be done and don\'t hesitate to create a new one if you find something new.
+Have a look at the [issues](https://github.com/AadityaNair/ProjectNephos/issues) to know what can be done and don't hesitate to create a new one if you find something new.